gbozelli/RouterSimulator/README.md

 The simulation is encapsulated within the `Router` class, which has the following main methods:

 - `__init__(self, arrival_rate, process_rate, K)`: Initializes the router with the parameters λ (arrival), μ (processing), and K (capacity).
+- `threshold(self, queue)`: Based on the length of the queue, increses the service rate
 - `simulation(self, time, n_packets)`: Runs the event-driven simulation, collecting data on the system's behavior.
 - `statistics(self)`: Calculates and prints the performance metrics, including a comparison with theoretical results.
 - `plot_results(self)`: Generates the visualization plots using matplotlib.